 If you are on Retired or Inactive registration status, then you are not subject to this rule.

 No. The CLE accredited course is free.

-No. Lawyers that are representing private clients can choose either to take the self-assessment course or to obtain malpractice insurance.
+No. Lawyers that are representing private clients can choose either to take the course or to obtain malpractice insurance.

-If the lawyer obtains malpractice insurance before the 2019 registration deadline, the lawyer will not be required to take the self-assessment course.
+If the lawyer obtains malpractice insurance before the 2019 registration deadline, the lawyer will not be required to take the course.

-The self-assessment course must be completed by the 2019 registration deadline unless the lawyer obtains malpractice insurance by that time.
+The course must be completed by the 2019 registration deadline unless the lawyer obtains malpractice insurance by that time.

 A lawyer who has not completed the course or obtained malpractice insurance will not be allowed to register for 2019 and will be removed from the master roll.

 Yes.
-Lawyers who participate in the self-assessment course will earn up to 4 hours of free MCLE credits.
+Lawyers who participate in the course will earn up to 4 hours of free MCLE credits.

 No. All information related to a lawyer’s self-assessment is confidential, except for the fact of completion of the self-assessment.
 The ARDC will not be able to access specific self-assessment results for disciplinary proceedings and such results will not be discoverable.